imarc/sbsr/README.md

 configuration that works with [deployer](https://deployer.org/).
 It uses a common workflow and tasks which can be customized via a simple YAML configuration.

+## Requirements

+It is assumed you have the following installed:

+- Git
+- PHP (Deployer Compatible Version)
+- Composer

 ## Usage